blakecodex/genAI_fundamentals/README.md

 # genAI_fundamentals

-Here's a draft of a README file for your "genAI_fundamentals" repository that reflects your focus on exploring generative AI concepts through Python and Go:

----

-# genAI_fundamentals

 This repository is dedicated to breaking down the fundamental concepts of Generative AI (genAI) into small, manageable mini-projects.
 The goal is to provide a hands-on approach to understanding the core techniques, algorithms, and models that power generative AI, with implementations in **Python** (and later **Go**).
 Each concept is explored through a simple project to reinforce learning and provide practical experience.

 ## Objectives